Before combat is started a few things need to be determined:

 Special Combat Moves and Actions

-As a melee attack, you may attempt to disarm your opponent.
-You and the defender make opposed attack rolls.
+As a Standard Action (3 points), you may attempt to disarm your opponent.
+You and the defender make opposed Strength checks.
 If you beat the defender, the defender is disarmed.
 If you attempted the disarm action unarmed, you now have the weapon.
 If you were armed, the defender’s weapon is on the ground in the defender’s square.
 If you fail on the disarm attempt, the defender may immediately attack with Advantage.
 Note: The wielder of a two-handed weapon on a disarm attempt gets a +4 bonus on this roll.

-As a melee attack, and with two free hands, you may attempt to grapple your opponent.
-You and the defender make opposed attack rolls.
+As a Standard Action (3 points), and with two free hands, you may attempt to grapple your opponent.
+You and the defender make opposed Strength checks.
 If you beat the defender, the defender is GRAPPLED and loses their next attack.
 If the defender wins, the grapple is unsuccessful.
-The only action a GRAPPLED monster / character can do as their next action is to try and break the grapple by making another opposed roll.
+The only action a GRAPPLED monster / character can do as their next action is to try and break the grapple by making another opposed Strength checks.
 If the one initiating the grapple beats the opposed roll by 5 or more, then the person being grappled becomes PINNED.
 Pinned combatants can be easily immobilized by using rope or other restraints.

 Thieves and Halflings are weak in toe-to-toe hacking matches, but they are masters of the knife in the back.
 When attacking someone by surprise and from behind, a thief attacks with Advantage and greatly increases the amount of damage his blow causes.